kpasad/vehicle_detection/wrtiteup.md

 *  Spatial binning
 *  Histogram of Gradients

-All three feature extraction schemes are a part of the library file, veh_lib_det.py and are contained in their name sake functions.
+All three feature extraction schemes are a part of the library file, veh_lib_det.py and are contained in their name-sake functions.

 ### Training data set:
 The training data set are made available by Udacity [here ](https://github.com/udacity/CarND-Vehicle-Detection).
 The dataset consists of a series of tightly cropped images, 64 by 64 pixels each.
 The data set is balanced and contains about 8700 images for each category.
 Below are several example images